cam-gits/blaai/README.md

 This is a personal project to explore ethical applications of LLMs, it is privacy focused, utilising a local LLM, lightweight, non tracking and providing a public good.

-The knowledgebase will include broad information around local government and public services from citizensinformation.ie, local authority data from waterfordcouncil.ie and relevant information from local media and NGOs.
+The knowledgebase will primarily include broad information around local government and public services from waterfordcouncil.ie as well as some additional background from local NGOs.

 ## Status
 - [x] Scope